TomKauffeld/advent-of-code-2024/AdventOfCode.Day09/README.md

 When the list is compacted, create a new list where each item is equal to the index times the value at that index from the first list.
-And lastly sum the values from the new list, and we have our awnser.
+And lastly sum the values from the new list, and we have our answer.

 (the code is written exactly as described, however the result is the same, but more optimised)